Manuel Suárez (Spanish footballer)

+Street dedicated to the footballer Manuel Suárez de Begoña in the city of Alicante.

 Manuel "Manolo" Suárez de Begoña (1895 – 23 August 1936) was a Spanish footballer and manager who played as forward for Arenas Getxo and Athletic Club.

 Club career

 Suárez began to play football aged 13, at the Athletic Club amateur side.
 He studied at an English university for four years, where he practiced football and athletics.

 After a tour of nine years at Athletic, all of them as an amateur, Suárez moved to Arenas de Getxo in 1917, at the age of 22.
 He quickly became the club's starting striker and in his first season at the club, he guided Arenas to the 1917 Copa del Rey Final, in which Suárez netted the opening goal in an eventual 1–2 loss to Madrid FC (now Real Madrid).

 After two year spell with RCD Espanyol and a few years without a club, he joined his youth club, Athletic Club, in 1925, making his debut on 11 October, scoring four goals against Sestao.
 He played eight more matches in the Regional Championship of Biscay, in which he scored a total of fourteen goals.
 On 7 March 1926, he made his Copa del Rey debut for Athletic in a 1–3 loss to Real Unión.
 In total, he registered 35 goals in 36 official matches with the Basque team.

 On 10 February 1929, Suárez made his debut in the Primera División with Arenas against Athletic de Madrid, scoring a consolation goal in a 2–3 loss.
 With only one year in his professional contract with Bilbao, he signed for Real Betis in the Segunda División, where he could hardly play due to an injury that left him practically blank, so he returned to Arenas in 1930, where he played the following 2 seasons in the First Division.

 Ahead of the 1932–33 season, he accepted a succulent offer from the president of Hércules CF José Antonio Larrinaga to play in Alicante in the Tercera División.
 His signing was announced over the loudspeaker during the break of a friendly match against Real Madrid, on the occasion of the inauguration of the Bardín Stadium (the club's new stadium), causing great jubilation among the public.
 He made his debut for the Herculaneum team against their eternal rival, Elche CF, in Altabix on 2 October 1932, in a Murcia Regional Championship match, netting twice in a 3–2 win.
 The herculanos went on to win the said Championship, sealing the title in the return fixture against Elche, which they won 3–1 with one goal from Suárez.
 That was the first official title in the history of the club.